Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

 \subsection{Data Augmentation}

 The main application of our work is to generate sentences for data augmentation purposes.
-Simultaneously, the data augmentation experiments presented in this section reveal the quality of the sentences generated by our model.
+Simultaneously, the data augmentation experiments presented in this section reinforce the high quality of the sentences generated by our model.

 As described, we conduct all experiments on two datasets, YELP and IMDB reviews.
-We train an LSTM sentiment classifier on both datasets, each which three different training set sizes.
-We run all experiments for training sets starting with 500, 1000 and 10000 sentences.
-These datasets are then augmented with different percentages of generated sentences (10, 20, 30, 50, 70, 100, 120, 150 and 200\%).
-This allows us to analyze the effect of data augmentation on varying original training set sizes as well as varying increments of additionally generated data.
+We train an LSTM sentiment classifier on both datasets, each with three different training set sizes.
+We run all experiments for training sets of 500, 1000 and 10000 sentences.
+These training sets are then augmented with different percentages of generated sentences (10, 20, 30, 50, 70, 100, 120, 150 and 200\%).
+This allows us to analyze the effect of data augmentation on varying original training set sizes, as well as varying increments of additionally generated data.
 In all experiments we average the results over 5 random seeds and we report the corresponding standard deviation.

-To evaluate how beneficial our generated sentences are for the performance of downstream tasks, we compare data augmentation with sentences generated from our CGA model to (a) real sentences from the original datasets, and (b) sentences generated with the Easy Data Augmentation (EDA) method by \newcite{wei2019eda}.
-EDA applies a transformation (e.g, synonym replacement or random deletion) to a given sentence of the training set and provides a strong baseline.
+To evaluate how beneficial our generated sentences are for the performance of downstream tasks, we compare training sets augmented with sentences generated from our CGA model to (a) real sentences from the original datasets, and (b) sentences generated with the Easy Data Augmentation (EDA) method by \newcite{wei2019eda}.
+EDA applies a transformation (e.g., synonym replacement or random deletion) to a given sentence of the training set and provides a strong baseline.

-The results are presented in Figures \ref{fig:dataug-yelp} and \ref{fig:dataug-imdb}, for YELP and IDMB respectively.
-They show the performance of the classifiers augmented with sentences from our CGA model, from EDA or from the original datasets.
-Our augmentation method proved to be beneficial in all six scenarios.
-However, for the cases where the percentage increment is larger than 120\% of the original training size, the average accuracy of the classifier augmented with CGA sentences diverge from the one of the classifier augmented with real data.
-Moreover, our model clearly outperforms EDA in all the possible scenarios, especially with larger training sets.
+The results are presented in Figures \ref{fig:dataug-yelp-line} and \ref{fig:dataug-imdb-line}, for YELP and IMDB, respectively.
+They show the performance of the classifiers augmented with sentences from our CGA model, from EDA and from the original datasets.
+Our augmentation method proved to be favorable in all six scenarios.
+Our model clearly outperforms EDA in all the possible scenarios, especially with larger augmentation percentages.
+The performance of the classifiers augmented with CGA sentences is equal to real data, and only begins to diverge when augmenting the training set with more than 100\% of generated data.